tlq5l/costwise-planner/README.md

 ## What technologies are used for this project?

-This project is built with .
+This project is built with:

+- Vite
+- TypeScript
+- React
+- shadcn-ui
+- Tailwind CSS
+- **Recharts** (for charts in the new ProjectAnalytics component)

 - Vite
 - TypeScript